 - (1) - Using Head-Held High Assertion worksheet, guide client in identifying fears come true, and writing non-defensive, non-aggressive assertions to use.
-Make sure the assertions feel right to client, even if s/he indicates feeling too much anxiety to actually use them.
-Also identify what the client would do immediately after asserting self. - Have client practice using HHH assertions in a series of progressively more challenging role play experiments in session, where the therapist plays a critical person.
-Start with role plays where the fear and assertion are scripted, and the client is practicing responding in an increasingly confident tone.
-Have the client continue doing what s/he intends right after each assertion (eg. continue the conversation, or end the conversation).
-Then use role plays where the fear is increasingly modified and unplanned, and the client has to modify or create assertions on the spot.
+Make sure the assertions feel right to the client, even if they indicate feeling too much anxiety to actually use them.
+Also identify what the client would do immediately after asserting self. [handouts pp. 28-29] - Have the client practice using HHH assertions in a series of progressively more challenging role play experiments in session, where the therapist plays a critical person.
+Start with role plays where the fears and assertions are scripted, and the client is practicing responding in an increasingly confident tone.
+Have the client continue doing what they intend right after each assertion (eg. continue conversing, or end the conversation).
+Then use role plays where the fears are increasingly unplanned and harsh, and the client has to modify or create assertions on the spot.
 Repeat practice until the client sounds and feels confident in asserting self.